fachiny17/web_design_examples/README.md

-# beginner's web design examples
+# beginner's example

-examples of web design
+exercises on html and css